veetihytonen/WordleClonePython/dokumentaatio/vaatimusmäärittely.md

 * The "how to play" button opens a modal with instructions on how to play
 * The "statistics" button opens a modal with statistics about previous games
 * The "restart" button can be pressed after the game has ended, which resets the game with a new word
-* The game is automatially reset every 24 hours
+* The game is automatically reset every 24 hours
 * Within the "options" modal:
     * An option for dark mode

+### Additional ideas

+* Implementing Users
+* Hard mode, in which revealed hints must be in subsequent guesses
+* High contrast mode for improved color vision